X99S5/Facial_Recognition_Study/README.md

 celebrity dataset but involves detecting whether someone is smiling or not.
 Task B1/B2 relates to detecting face shape/eye color respectively and is applied to the cartoon dataset.

+Note: Datasets folder is empty , please message me for the datasets.